 In addition to liquidity required to fund debt payments, distributions and acquisitions, we may incur some level of capital expenditures during the year for the existing eight properties that cannot be passed on to our tenants.
 In the past, the majority of these expenditures occurred subsequent to acquiring a new property that required significant improvements to maximize occupancy and lease rates, with an existing property that needed a facelift to improve its marketability or when tenant improvements were required to make a space fit a particular tenant's needs.
 These expenditures were especially high during the past three years due to the acquisition of Walnut Hill and the development of the Shoppes at Eagle Harbor.
-However, since the work related to these properties is complete, we only anticipate approximately \$155,099 of capital expenditures for the eight properties during the next twelve months.
+However, since the work related to these properties is complete, our adjusted historical average expenditures resulted in approximately \$155,099 of projected capital expenditures for the eight properties during the next twelve months.
+Based on actual expenditures of approximately \$24,000 for the combined Ownership Entities through the first six months of 2012 and normal historical amounts, we believe the expenditure levels will be significantly lower over the next twelve months than the \$155,099 used in the projections.